top of page

 • And famously used in F1 cars to control nose bounce when hitting curbs on the apex of corners.

-In simpler terms, calms the bike, reduces fatigue and increases confidence.
+In simpler terms a TMD for a bike reduces fatigue and increases confidence.

 Does it make you faster?